Quantum differential equation solvers: limitations and fast-forwarding: Limitations

 \subsection{Lower bound in time and precision}

 We now discuss lower bounds in time $T$ and tolerated error $\epsilon$ for solving ODE.
 It is known that the lower bound for Hamiltonian simulation is $\Omega(T + \log(1/\epsilon)/\log\log(1/\epsilon))$~\cite{BerryChildsKothari2015}.
 Here we establish a different lower bound for inhomogeneous ODE beyond quantum dynamics.
-The difference between our lower bound and the existing one for Hamiltonian simulation is that our result considers the coefficient matrix to have a negative logarithmic norm (\emph{i.e.}, the eigenvalue of $A+A^{\dagger}$ is negative), while the coefficient matrix in Hamiltonian simulation is always anti-Hermitian (so the logarithmic norm is $0$).
+The difference between our lower bound and the existing one for Hamiltonian simulation is that our result considers the coefficient matrix to have a negative logarithmic norm, while the coefficient matrix in Hamiltonian simulation is always anti-Hermitian (so the logarithmic norm is $0$).
+Here the logarithmic norm $l(A)$ of $A$ is defined as~\cite{Soderlind2006}

 The lower bound can be established by linking a quantum ODE solver with solving a linear system of equations and using the lower bound for quantum linear system solvers.
 The key observation is that the solution of a dissipative system of differential equations exponentially converges to its equilibrium, which is the solution of a system of linear equations.
 We prove the following proposition, which implies a lower bound $\Omega(T^{\alpha})$ for sufficiently accurate simulation and a lower bound $\Omega(\log^{\alpha}(1/\epsilon))$ for sufficiently long time simulation.